Evolutionary Anthropology Lab

 For overseas students

-For qualified students with overseas education, the score of the GRE Subject Tests may be accepted in lieu of the entrance exam.
-Department of Biological Sciences requires the GRE subject score of Biology (see here).
-The University of Tokyo provides international students with access to a number of financial aid options (see here).
+For qualified students with overseas education, the score of GRE Tests may be accepted in lieu of the entrance exam.
+Department of Biological Sciences requires the GRE General Test score (see here).
+University of Tokyo provides international students with access to a number of financial aid options (see here).

-Kotaro Aizawa, Kenichi Aoki, Naoki Hatanaka, Ayaka Kato, Mariko Kimura, Yutaka Kobayashi, Satoshi Komori, Shun Kurokawa, Mai Kuroshima, Sean Lee, Yuki Mizusaki, Saori Nojo, Kento Orihara, Motohide Seki, Satoshi Sekiguchi, Kohei Tamura, Satoshi Tamura, Tasuku Toyama, Mariko Tsumaki, Shusuke Yamashita, Taro Yoshida
+Kotaro Aizawa, Kenichi Aoki, Emily Emmott, Yukari Hanada, Akira Handa, Naoki Hatanaka, Mika Igarashi, Ayaka Kato, Mariko Kimura, Yutaka Kobayashi, Satoshi Komori, Yuto Kosugi, Shun Kurokawa, Mai Kuroshima, Sean Lee, Leonardo Daichi Matsumura, Yuki Mizusaki, Yuri Nishikawa, Saori Nojo, Ayaka Onohara, Kento Orihara, Ryotaro Otake, Mizuki Sato, Motohide Seki, Satoshi Sekiguchi, Akari Shimada, Takuya Takahashi, Kohei Tamura, Satoshi Tamura, Yudai Tokumasu, Tasuku Toyama, Mariko Tsumaki, Shusuke Yamashita, Akito Yokoi, Taro Yoshida

 PhD in 2013